-- 1-2 green chili peppers whole or chopped (optional)
+- 1-2 green chili peppers, whole or chopped

 - small handful chopped cilantro and/or mint

-- Thoroughly wash the rice and soak it in water for 25 minutes.
-Then drain.
+- Thoroughly wash the rice and soak it in water for 15 minutes.
+Then drain and set aside.
 I usually start pulao preparation while the rice is soaking.

 - Select the high Sauté setting on the Instant Pot.
 Once hot, add the oil, ghee, and thinly sliced onion.
-Sauté, stirring often, until the onions are golden brown, about 8-10 minutes.
+Sauté, stirring often, until the onions are golden brown (~8-10 minutes).
 Deglaze the pan with a tablespoon of water.
 The color of the onions will determine the color of the rice so you want to get them even and golden brown.